 More Alabama IVF providers pause treatment after court ruling on frozen embryos

 MONTGOMERY, Ala.
-(AP) — Two more in vitro fertilization providers in Alabama paused parts of their treatment Thursday, sending patients scrambling to make other plans after the state Supreme Court ruled that frozen embryos are legally considered children.
+(AP) — Additional in vitro fertilization providers in Alabama paused parts of their treatment Thursday, sending patients scrambling to make other plans after the state Supreme Court ruled that frozen embryos are legally considered children.

-Alabama Fertility Services said in a statement that it has “made the impossibly difficult decision to hold new IVF treatments due to the legal risk to our clinic and our embryologists.”
-The Center for Reproductive Medicine at Mobile Infirmary also decided to pause IVF treatment because of the ruling.
+The decisions by Alabama Fertility Services and Mobile Infirmary come a day after the University of Alabama at Birmingham health system said in a statement that it was pausing IVF treatments so it could evaluate whether its patients or doctors could face criminal charges or punitive damages.

-The decisions come a day after the University of Alabama at Birmingham health system said in a statement that it was pausing IVF treatments so it could evaluate whether its patients or doctors could face criminal charges or punitive damages.
+Alabama Fertility Services said in a statement that it “made the impossibly difficult decision to hold new IVF treatments due to the legal risk to our clinic and our embryologists” and was working to find solutions for patients.

-“We are contacting patients that will be affected today to find solutions for them and we are working as hard as we can to alert our legislators as to the far reaching negative impact of this ruling on the women of Alabama,” Alabama Fertility said.
-“AFS will not close.
-We will continue to fight for our patients and the families of Alabama.”
+Mobile Infirmary, a hospital in the Infirmary Health system, decided the ruling left the provider with no choice but to pause treatments, system President and CEO Mark Nix said in a statement.

 Doctors and patients have been grappling with shock and fear this week as they try to determine what they can and can’t do after the ruling by the all-Republican Alabama Supreme Court that raises questions about the future of IVF.